davewsmith/toydeploy/NOTES.md

 This might provide one way of distinguishing between being on a Pi or in a VM.
 (There's probably a best practice here.)

+## Day 2

+   vagrant up

+builds a 1Gb Ubuntu 18.08 VM, with an ansible provisioner.

+Decision: to keep things decluttered, playbooks will go in `provision/`

+In anticipation of AWS, and wanting to avoid `all` meaning both Pis and AWS, inventories are now `inventory_pi` and `inventory_aws`